thejasvibr/trajectory-assigner/README.md

 ![](mayavi/screen_recording_features.gif)

+*A screen recording of an instance of trajectory-assigner in action.
+The GIF shows a few features such as point info display and trajectory tag re-assignment*

 Use case :
 When an object's position is being estimated by two tracking systems, eg. video and acoustic tracking - it can be tricky to assign the positions from either system to the same trajectory.
 This module assumes a *known* source of trajectory points that have reliable trajectory tags (eg. those from video tracking), and a *labelled* set of trajectory points that have been assigned manuall or automatically, but may be unreliable (eg. those from acoustic tracking).